marcojakob/code.makery.ch/collections/java/javafx-2-tutorial-part3.md

 * The boolean `okClicked` is used so that the caller can determine whether the user clicked the OK or Cancel button.

+### Link View and Controller

+With the View (FXML) and the controller created we need to link them together:

+1. Open the `PersonEditDialog.fxml` and select the topmost *AnchorPane* in the *Hierarchy*.
+2. Open *Code* on the right side and select the `PersonEditDialogController` as controller class.
+3. Set the **fx:id** of all `TextField`s to the corresponding field of the controller.
+4. Set the **onAction** of the two buttons to the corresponding handler method.

 ### Opening the Dialog

 Add a method to load and display the edit person dialog inside our `MainApp`: